zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-web-server-configuration/4/_index.md

 web_app_windows
 ```

 Great!
-Your node is now associated with your Chef server and it ran the `web_application` cookbook.
+Your node is now associated with your Chef server and it ran the `awesome_customers` cookbook.
 Now we can verify that its configuration matches what we expect.